How to Shoot Underwater VR Travel Videos

 We had to force a stitch in areas where there was a lack of reference points to lock to.
 Another issue was prominent parallaxing caused by the camera operators proximity to the Abyss.
 In some cases, our arms were cut-off.
 Despite these challenges, our stitcher—Jimmie Rhee at Virtuality Lab—achieved an acceptable stitch with most of the takes.
 However, there were a few takes that were just impossible to stitch due to our limitations of reference points and parallaxing.

 We hope that you learned from our trials and tribulations shooting underwater with the Abyss camera and wish you the best of luck on your shoot.
 Feel free to ask me and Wasim any questions about shooting with the Abyss camera in the comment section below.
 For more 360-degree experiences, check out the superswell VR and Joan Jetsetter YouTube channels.
-A link to our 360 VR underwater shoot is coming soon.
+Check out our underwater 360 video here.

 The pre-production, field production and post-production of our "Underwater Pavilions" shoot were a collaborative effort.
 The project was made possible by superswell VR, Radiant Images, Virtuality Lab, Diving Catalina, Catalina Express and Visit Catalina.
 Special thanks to Eve Cohen, Jimmie Rhee, Breanna Wilson, Gerardo Lechuga, MOCA Los Angeles and the Doug Aitken Workshop.